-- Looks - in the words of Hank Marvin of the Shadows who helped to popularise the Strat in the UK in the early 1960’s “was like something from space, really, it was so futuristic in its design.
+In the words of Hank Marvin of the Shadows (who helped to popularise the Strat in the UK in the early 1960’s), the Stratocaster “was like something from space, really, it was so futuristic in its design.
 Also… the contoured body was very comfortable, and it’s not a heavy instrument.
 So… you could swing it around a little for posing and leaping about.
-It lent itself very much to the visual aspect of rock’n’roll.”
+It lent itself very much to the visual aspect of rock n’roll.”

-- Comfort - Strats are bright-sounding instruments that are relatively easy to hold, tune and play.
+Strats are bright-sounding instruments that are relatively easy to hold, tune and play.
 The double horned shape is perfectly counterbalanced allowing musicians’ fingers to roam freely up and down the neck and fretboard.
-The guitar’s ‘Comfort Contour Body’ fits comfortably into the torso.
+The guitar’s ‘comfort contour body’ fits comfortably into the torso.

-- Sound - The three pick-ups allow three very different sounds while the tremelo arm offers that distinctive waver.
+The three pick-ups allow three very different sounds while the tremolo arm offers that distinctive waver.